ftimsvi/Intrusion-Detection-System/p4src/README.md

 3. If **not blocked**, the payload is checked against the `signatures` table.
     *   On a **match (signature hit)**: The flow is added to the `blocked_flows` register, and the **current packet is redirected to the CPU port** (e.g., for control plane monitoring or logging).
     *   On a **miss**: The packet is forwarded normally based on the `ipv4_lpm` table.
-4. If **blocked**, the packet is dropped, and a counter for that flow is incremented.
+4. If **blocked**, the packet is then implicitly dropped by the pipeline because no valid egress port is set for it, and a counter for that flow is incremented.

 ## Modifying the Code